 A word of warning though: once you try these, they’ll be the only thing you want to eat.

 Baked Eggs in Spicy Sauce

 Crushed Red Peppers

 - Heat the olive oil in a medium skillet set over medium-high heat.
 Add the garlic and cook 2-3 minutes, or until fragrant and beginning to brown.
 Add the spinach and water.
 Stir, then cook until just wilted.

 - Carefully crack 2 eggs into each ramekin (to be safe, crack into a saucer first to prevent broken yolks).
 Season with black pepper.
-Bake 15-20 minutes, or until the egg white are just set.
-Sprinkle with feta; broil 3-5 minutes or until the cheese begins to brown and the eggs are cooked to you liking.
+Bake 15-20 minutes, or until the egg whites are just set.
+Sprinkle with feta; broil 3-5 minutes or until the cheese begins to brown and the eggs are cooked to your liking.

 - Serve with warm bread to sop up the extra sauce.